diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 4 Ann
 ```

-To populate the bucketed table, we need to set the hive.enforce.bucketing property to true so that Hive knows to create the number of buckets declared in the table definition.
-Then it is just a matter of using the INSERT command:
+`To populate the bucketed table, we need to set the hive.enforce.bucketing property to true so that Hive knows to create the number of buckets declared in the table definition.
+Then it is just a matter of using the INSERT command`:
 ```sql
 INSERT OVERWRITE TABLE bucketed_users
 SELECT * FROM users;